-The Commission was created by Louisiana Revised Statute 34.1406.
-The 34.1401 through governing board commissioners administers the operations responsibilities in accordance provisions of with the Louisiana statutes.
-The seven members of the Board appointed by the Governor of the State of Louisiana.
+The Commission was created by Louisiana Revised Statute through 34.1406.
+The governing board commissioners administers the operations and responsibilities in accordance with the provisions of Louisiana statutes.
+The seven members of the Board are appointed by the Governor of the State of Louisiana.
 Commission has all the powers and privileges granted under the constitution and statutes of the State of Louisiana which include, but are not limited to, the authority to incur debt, to issue bonds, to construct and maintain wharves and landings, and to charge fees for the use of facilities administered by it.